NamiLiy/Helios_scalable_QEC/README.md

-# FPGA implementation of distributed union find algorithm
+# Helios : FPGA implementation of a distributed union find algorithm

 ## Algorithm

+Please refer to our paper on arxiv : https://arxiv.org/abs/2301.08419

 ## Folder Structure

     .
-    ├── design                  # RTL design files
+    ├── build_scripts           # Python scripts to generate final RTL files and tcl scripts for various configurations of Helios
+    ├       └── templates       # RTL templates
-    ├── test_benches            # Unit tests and other verification tests
+    ├── design                  # Generic RTL files common to all configurations of Helios ├── test_benches            # Unit tests and other verification tests ├       ├── unit_tests      # Unit tests for RTL modules ├       ├── full_tests      # Test benches for various surface code parameters
+    ├       └── test_data       # Input and expected outputs for full_tests
-    ├── parameters              # Parameters shared by both design file and test benches ├── ip_repo                 # ips used in the project ├── old_files               # Previous versions of the design (No longer in use) └── scripts                 # Scripts to build the Vivado Project and run verification tests
+    ├── parameters              # Parameters shared by both design file and test benches ├── plots                   # Scripts to generate plots ├── old_files               # Previous versions of the design (No longer in use) └── scripts                 # Scripts to build a simple Vivado Project and run verification tests

 ## Build